Current Host, Immigrant Families to meet at 6 p.m. on Nov. 4 at Woodbourne Library

 We are in need of more families to participate as host families in the Host Family Program for Recently Arrived Families!

 The purpose of this program is to increase engagement between local families and families who have recently arrived in Centerville from other countries.
 It provides informal opportunities for immigrant families to connect with volunteer host families in the Centerville community.
 Families and hosts build relationships that best fit their needs, meeting at mutually convenient times.
-We have families with children in 3rd-8th grade who are looking to be matched with a host family.
-Families will have the opportunity to meet at the next Connect Centerville event which will be held on June 2 at Carillon Park.

 Click on the + next to Join Us for a link to the interest form.